AnuhyaCheruvu/conferenceManagementSystem/README.md

 #### Event

-* An event of the conference with specfied duration in min/lightning
+* An event of the conference with specified duration in min/lightning.
+1 lightning = 5 min.